 This is the sphere where the Galaxy have been most dominant, going 4-1-1 in six Open Cup meetings (and advancing on penalties following their one draw).
-The Quakes have had the most recent laugh, however, finally getting the better of their nemeses for the first time in USOC play in a 2017 quarterfinal.
+The Quakes enjoyed the latest laugh, however, emerging victorious in USOC play during a 2017 quarterfinal.

 MLS Cup Playoffs

 The Galaxy have a slim 3-2 advantage in total playoff "series," and a 5-4-1 record in individual games.
-And although the Quakes have the biggest win, defeating the Galaxy on De Rosario's Golden Goal, the Galaxy has more recently enjoyed victories over the Quakes the in 2005 and 2012 Western Conference Semifinals en route to MLS Cup victories.
+Although the Quakes have the biggest win, defeating the Galaxy on De Rosario's golden goal, the Galaxy have victories over San Jose in the 2005 and 2012 Western Conference Semifinals en route to MLS Cup victories.

-The clubs haven't met in the postseason since that 2012 meeting, with at least one of them failing to reach the playoffs in every year since.
+The clubs haven't met in the Audi MLS Cup Playoffs since that 2012 meeting, with at least one of them failing to reach the playoffs in every year since.